ChicagoDSA/chapter-website/_pages/en/convention-2021.md

 Gathering as a membership, CDSA's highest decision-making body, we will be engaging in important debate and votes about our policies and priorities.
 We will also vote on the **consent agenda**, at which time the General Membership may take any action (ratify, amend, repeal) regarding votes taken by the Executive Committee since the General Chapter Meeting (GCM) in April.
 These can be found in the #ec-votes channel on the CDSA Slack.

 The **agenda** is currently being developed and will include the final Towards a Socialist Chicago (TaSC) priorities document as well as the implementation plan from the Transparency and Accountability Ad Hoc Committee.
-We invite you to stay up to date on TaSC key information by reviewing the TaSC toolkit here.
+We invite you to stay up to date on TaSC key information by reviewing the TaSC toolkit [here](http://bit.ly/TaSCToolkit).

 <hr>

 ## Registration & Zoom Information

-In order to receive the Zoom link to the meeting, you must register for the meeting on [Action Network](https://actionnetwork.org/events/chicago-dsa-june-chapter-convention-registration) before 11:59pm on April 25th 2021.
+In order to receive the Zoom link to the meeting, you must register for the meeting on [Action Network](https://actionnetwork.org/events/chicago-dsa-june-chapter-convention-registration) before 11:59pm on June 25th 2021.
 Please note that this meeting will require a password that you will be sent upon registration.

 In order to receive the link to participate in the votes, you must be a member in good standing.
 If you are not, [sign up here](http://dsausa.org/join).
-If you are unsure about your membership status, please contact Liz Kantor at [e.a.kantor@gmail.com](mailto:e.a.kantor@gmail.com).
+If you are unsure about your membership status, please contact Liz Kantor at [survey@chicagodsa.org](mailto:survey@chicagodsa.org).

 To conduct chapter business, our bylaws require that there is a quorum of at least 10% of our members in attendance.